The eatwell guide

 The eatwell guide is a plate model which represents the types and amounts of foods we should be eating for a healthy balanced diet over the course of a day or a week.
 The portion sizes of each group indicate that we should eat more of some foods and less of others which means we can enjoy all foods as part of a healthy balanced diet.

-The eatwell plate is divided into 5 sections
+The eatwell guide is divided into 5 sections

 Bread, rice, potatoes, pasta and other starchy foods

 Starchy foods like bread, rice, potatoes and pasta should make up a third of the food we eat each day and should form the basis of each meal.
 This food group provides us with our bodies' preferential energy source but also provides other key nutrients such as B vitamins and fibre.
 Where possible we should try and opt for whole grain varieties of these foods.